sammi-turner/OCaml-Examples/README.md

 ~/.config/dune/config
 ```

-Add the following code to config file, replacing 3.7 with the version number that you are running.
+Add the following code to the file, replacing 3.7 with the version number that you are running.

 ```
 (lang dune 3.7)